Course and Class Descriptions

 Mindful Yoga – Level 2.
 Suitable for beginners and experienced practitioners.

-If you ever feel tense, stressed anxious, too busy or prefer a gentle practice, mindful yoga will encourage you to breathe more deeply, soothe the nervous system and calm the mind.
+If you ever feel tense, stressed, overwhelmed, too busy or prefer a gentle practice, mindful yoga will encourage you to breathe more deeply, soothe the nervous system and calm the mind.
 You won’t break into a sweat and there is no need to be strong or flexible!
 There are standing poses and you will need to be able to get up and down from the floor easily plus sit and lie down on the floor.

 This is also a good class to try if you are new to yoga or if it has been a while since you have done physical exercise.
 For experienced yoga practitioners, this class offers a deeply somatic and embodied practice.